Timeline of reactions to the 2020 Hong Kong national security law (November 2020): HKBU student journalist charged with obstructing police officers and resisting arrest

-Congressional-Executive Commission on China published a human rights condition analysis concerning Hong Kong after the passage of Hong Kong national security law, which criticised the HKSAR government of using the law for excessive arrest and encroaching the rights and freedom of Hongkongers, ignoring the guarantee of Hongkongers having the rights listed in International Covenant on Civil and Political Rights as written in the Basic Law.

 5 November

 National Security Department reporting hotline launched

-Hong Kong police announced the launch of "National Security Department reporting hotline" on their Facebook page.
+Hong Kong police announced the launch of a National Security Department reporting hotline on their website and on their Facebook page.
 Citizens could make related non-urgent reports through Wechat, SMS, or email, while the phone hotline would not answer any incoming calls and replies.
-Police announced later that they had received over 1000 messages as at 6 pm.
-James To worried that the reporting hotline would cause distrust among people, "encouraging Cultural Revolution-styled struggling".
-Icarus Wong, member of the organisation "Civil Rights Observer" said the hotline might cause a culture of reporting each other, just like during the Cultural Revolution, making citizens afraid of being recorded and reported to the police when discussing current events in public places, triggering a chilling effect in society.
+Lawmaker James To worried that the reporting hotline would cause distrust among people.
+Icarus Wong, member of the organisation "Civil Rights Observer" said the hotline might engender "a culture of retaliatory informing, Cultural Revolution style", and create a chilling effect.